 The last of the two stabilized chlorine sanitizers that we will look at is Dichlor.
-Among all the swimming pool disinfectants that are available, sodium dichlor is considered the most unique one of them all.
+Among all the swimming pool chlorine disinfectants that are available, Sodium Dichlor is considered the most unique one of them all.

 Dichlor is usually used for super chlorination of vinyl lined swimming pools.

-There are two forms of dichlor disinfectant that are available for swimming pool maintenance.
+There are two forms of Dichlor disinfectant that are available for swimming pool maintenance.
 They include:

 When stabilized chlorine stabilizers are used, you must maintain a pH level that is no less than 7.2 and no more than 7.8 in your pools.
 The ideal level would be a pH that falls between 7.4 and 7.6.
 These are the suggested NSPI standards for swimming pools.
-Whenever your pH levels are too high, the sanitizing power of your chlorine disinfectants will be greatly reduced.
+Whenever your pH levels are too high, the sanitizing power of your pool chlorine disinfectants will be greatly reduced.

 This my friend, is due to a reduced oxidation reduction potential (ORP) in your pool water.
 A lower pH level is just as bad because you will be exposing your pool bathers to other discomforts, such as burning eyes.
 Proper pool care and maintenance, is very difficult but with a proper understanding of the different types of pool chemicals and their use can help you achieve it.

-By doing so, you minimize the transmission of diseases and infections between your swimmers.
+This means that you must accomplish proper disinfection of your swimming pool before you allow swimmers the pleasure of using it.
+By doing so, you minimize the transmission of waterborne diseases and infections between your swimmers.